martinluedtke/martinluedtke.github.io/_pages/about.md

 ### Recent research

+  * When applying the Chabauty–Kim method to study S-integral points on _affine_ hyperbolic curves, a refined version of the method due to A. Betts and N. Dogra often gives stronger results.
+The first explicit calculations using this method were carried out by our project group at the 2020 Arizona Winter School.
+    We could solve the _S_-unit equation in cases where _S_ contains 2 primes (see [here](https://arxiv.org/pdf/2106.10145.pdf) for the paper and
+    [here](https://github.com/martinluedtke/dcw_coefficients){:target="_blank"}{:rel="noopener noreferrer"}
+    for the Sage code).
+However, these calculations in depth 2 were insufficient to verify Kim's conjecture for _S = {2,3}_ for any choice of auxiliary prime _p_.
+    Recently, I derived new Kim functions for the Chabauty–Kim locus in depth 4 and used them to verify Kim's conjecture for _S = {2,3}_ for all _p < 10,000_.
+    The preprint is [here](https://arxiv.org/pdf/2402.03573.pdf) and the
+    accompanying Sage code is
+    [here](https://github.com/martinluedtke/RefinedCK){:target="_blank"}{:rel="noopener noreferrer"}.

   * With D. Corwin and I. Dan-Cohen, we are developing and applying the mixed Tate motivic Chabauty–Kim method for the thrice-punctured line beyond the polylogarithmic quotient of the fundamental group.
 We obtain new constraints on Chabauty–Kim loci